rivt-info/rivtinfo.github.io/rivt.md

 # **rivt**

-**rivt** is an engineering markdown language processed by the Python library, **rivtlib**.
-The language is designed to prioritize clarity, efficiency and access when writing, organizing and sharing engineering documents. **rivtlib** is MIT open source.

-The minimum software needed is:
+**rivt** is a markdown language that prioritizes clarity, efficiency and access when writing, organizing and sharing engineering documents. **rivtlib** is an open source Python library for processing **rivt**.
+The minimum software needed to write rivt documents is Python 3.8 and libraries.

-- Python 3.8 or higher
-- **rivtlib** + Python dependencies

-**rivt-doc** is an installable, open source editing and publishing framework that requires additional open source dependencies.
-Details are provided here (<project:rivt-doc.md>).
+:underline: `<project:rivt-doc.md>` is an installable, open source editing and publishing framework that requires additional open source programs.

 ## rivt files